Decathlon/vitamin-android/README.md

-com.decathlon.vitamin.switches | Build UIs with ready to use Switch components. com.decathlon.vitamin.textinputs | Build UIs with ready to use TextInput components. com.decathlon.vitamin.fabs | Build UIs with ready to use FloatingActionButton components. com.decathlon.android.vitamin | Build UIs with ready to use Decathlon's Visual Identity components.
+com.decathlon.vitamin.switches | Build UIs with ready to use Switch components. com.decathlon.vitamin.textinputs | Build UIs with ready to use TextInput components. com.decathlon.vitamin.fabs | Build UIs with ready to use FloatingActionButton components. com.decathlon.vitamin.modals | Build UIs with ready to use Modal components. com.decathlon.android.vitamin | Build UIs with ready to use Decathlon's Visual Identity components.

 ## 📥 Download